futel/media/partyline/partyline2024/readme.txt

-sisyphus any day now
+sisyphus X
-map
+map X
 front cover
 back cover
-mutual aid article is probably not coming

-ack
+ack X
-support.txt
+support.txt X
-operator
+operator X
 new_phones X
 death_of_the_payphone X
-year_in_review.md
+year_in_review.md X
 damage_report X
-rant
+rant X
 hostile_telecom X
-graphs
+graphs X

-images
+As it had been in former times, so I founded, I made it; as it had been in ancient days, so I exalted its summit.